 Climb, jump, swim!

 Coasteering is a real physical challenge.
-It will see Guides and members of The Senior Section navigating their way along coastlines - tackling rough water, climbing on rocks and jumping into the sea.
+It will see Guides and Rangers navigating their way along coastlines - tackling rough water, climbing on rocks and jumping into the sea.

 Coasteering involves traversing along the base of cliffs and is a combination of adventure swimming in swell and waves, exploring caves, scrambling the lower levels of sea cliffs above deep water and climbing the cliffs to jumping locations.